SandSnip3r/pathery-vibecoded/README.md

 # Pathery Puzzle Solver

-> **Important Note for Developers:** All Python and pip commands for this project **must** be executed using the executables in the `venv/bin` directory (e.g., `venv/bin/python` and `venv/bin/pip`).
-This ensures that you are using the correct dependencies and that your changes do not affect other Python projects on your system.

 This project is a high-performance, Python-based command-line application designed to programmatically solve puzzles from the game Pathery.
 It uses a variety of sophisticated solver algorithms, with its most computationally intensive components offloaded to C++, to find optimal or near-optimal solutions for a given puzzle layout.

 ## Key Features